Dual-Margin Embedding for Fine-Grained Long-Tailed Plant Taxonomy

-\paragraph{Open-Set Recognition.} Existing ML models are designed for closed-set classification, recognizing only taxa observed during training.
-This limitation is evident in AI-powered mobile applications such as the \emph{Seek Camera} by iNaturalist, \emph{Pl@ntNet}, and \emph{Flora Incognita}, which support between 20,000 and 30,000 known plant species \cite{waldchen2018automated}.
-However, in real-world biodiversity monitoring, the closed-set assumption often breaks down, as an estimated 350,000 to 369,000 vascular plant species have been documented globally \cite{barajas2022global,govaerts2021world}.
-This shortfall undermines the goals of the Kunming-Montreal Global Biodiversity Framework, which mandates monitoring of all species and ecosystems by 2030, including rare and endangered taxa.
-Achieving this target requires a shift towards open-set recognition frameworks \cite{walter2013openset,park2021divergent}, which explicitly address taxonomic novelty.
-Although recent studies applied open-set recognition to ecological domains such as marine and bird species \cite{fishopenset2023,opensetbioacoustics2024}, its application to the plant domain remains largely unexplored.
+\paragraph{Open-Set Recognition.} Most ecological models operate under a closed-set assumption, recognizing only taxa seen during training.
+This is evident in apps like \emph{Seek Camera} by iNaturalist, \emph{Pl@ntNet}, and \emph{Flora Incognita}, which support roughly 30,000 plant species \cite{waldchen2018automated}.
+However, real-world biodiversity monitoring often violates this assumption, as hundreds of thousands of vascular plant species have been documented globally \cite{barajas2022global,govaerts2021world}.
+This gap hinders initiatives like the Kunming-Montreal Global Biodiversity Framework, which mandates comprehensive monitoring by 2030.
+Addressing this challenge requires open-set recognition frameworks that can detect taxonomic novelty \cite{walter2013openset,park2021divergent}.
+Although recent studies have explored open-set challenges in ecological domains such as marine and bird species \cite{fishopenset2023,opensetbioacoustics2024}, its application to large-scale plant taxonomy remains limited.

-\paragraph{Domain Generalization.} Distributional shift--spanning geographic and temporal dimensions--has not been systematically addressed in ecological studies.
-To our knowledge, the Google Auto-Arborist dataset is the only large-scale street-level tree repository specifically curated to evaluate domain generalization in cities in North America \cite{beery2022auto}.
-Although iNaturalist-2019~\cite{van2018inaturalist} offers global taxonomic diversity through citizen science contributions, it lacks test set separations necessary for assessing geographic and seasonal generalization.
-Hence, Auto-Arborist serves as a leading benchmark for evaluating model robustness against distributional shifts, bringing AI models closer to real-world ecological deployment scenarios.